Welcome to today's edition of the Rush 24-7 podcast.

 There are too many of you out there who have already said that yourselves, Mitt Romney.

-You have already called it a Ponzi scheme, and worse, I've got a whole list of people here, media and outside in politics, who've referred to Social Security as a Ponzi scheme.
+Mitt, you have already called it a Ponzi scheme, and worse, I've got a whole list of people here, media and outside in politics, who've referred to Social Security as a Ponzi scheme.

 And I'm hearing that Michelle Bachman is preparing to lay into Rick Perry on his comments about Social Security being a Ponzi scheme.

-And I would like to warn everybody be careful here because you're pandering to the media.
+And I would like to warn everybody, be careful here because you're pandering to the media.

 You're pandering to the left-wing media by jumping on Perry on this Ponzi scheme.

-But do you think that Social Security had been honestly described as what it was that well, if somebody came to you and say, we're going to create this Ponzi scheme that you're not going to have any choice, will you want it?
+Well, if somebody came to you and said, we're going to create this Ponzi scheme, that you're not going to have any choice, will you want it?

 It's all in how the whole thing was put together and sold.